oXis/DoublePulsarPayload/README.md

+# CHECKOUT BRANCH MINGW, HUGE UPDATE.
+YOU CAN NOW COMPILE EVERYTHING ON LINUX.
+BUILDER IS NOW IN GOLANG.

 # Intro

 After reading the f-secure [blog post](https://blog.f-secure.com/doublepulsar-usermode-analysis-generic-reflective-dll-loader/) about DoublePulsar usermode shellcode, I wanted to reproduce it purely in C++.
 I am no way near to be a C++ guru or l33t hacker but I thought that would be a good exercice.